backupbrew/switchbrew/Filesystem services.md

 Takes a type-0x9 input buffer for the path and clears the contents of the directory specified in the path.

+## GetFileTimeStampRaw

+Takes a type-0x19 input buffer for the path and returns a 0x20-byte struct.
+This contains 3 u64s and an u8.

 # IDirectory